-Enjoy this very personal collection by Trish Nicholson:
+Enjoy this very colorful and personal collection by Trish Nicholson:

 G reetings from my tree house.
 For all who wish peace and love for the world’s people, its creatures and plants, I have assembled this tree-themed photo essay.